winddori2002/MANNER/README.md

 ## 5. Enhanced samples

 We provide randomly selected audio sample pairs in ```./samples```.
 Each pair is composed of enhanced speech and noisy speech.
+We tried to choose some pairs containing more noises.

 # Experimental Results